MooCowGalaxy/ping-test/README.md

 ```
 6. (Optional) Run `sudo systemctl daemon-reload && sudo systemctl enable --now ping-frontend` to run the server on startup.
 ### Backend websocket
+Install the websocket server on every server that you want to add to the ping test list.
 1. Install [node.js v16](https://nodejs.org/download/release/v16.18.1/) or higher
 2. Run `npm install`
 3. Copy `config.js.example` to `config.js` to create the configuration file, and edit the websocket port if needed